-I know this may be contradictory to what this post is about, but not everything is sunshine, rainbows and butterflies.
-Before I went to dental hygiene school, I was aware that the job could have some drawbacks.
+I know this may be contradictory to this post, but not everything is sunshine, rainbows and butterflies.
+Before I went to dental hygiene school, I knew that the job could have some drawbacks.

-I would be lying if I told you that I didn’t experience any discomfort or pain arising from my job as a dental hygienist.
+I would be lying if I told you that I didn’t experience any discomfort or pain from my dental hygienist job.

 It is very important to know the demand and toll on our bodies that come from the job.
 Repetitive strain injuries, sore muscles, and brain fatigue are very real.

-To prevent chronic pain and discomfort, I see a massage therapist, an osteopath, and a physiotherapist regularly.
+To prevent chronic pain and discomfort, I regularly see a massage therapist, an osteopath, and a physiotherapist.
 Another way to prevent injury and pain is to exercise and incorporate weight training into your routine.

 Lack of benefits and retirement plan

-At least here in the province of Ontario, Canada, us dental hygienists do not get a pension or retirement plan.
+At least here in the province of Ontario, Canada, we dental hygienists do not get a pension or retirement plan.
 The only pension we get is the standard old age one.

-This means you have to have a plan for retirement and set yourself savings and investment goals.
+This means you have to have a plan for retirement and set your savings and investment goals.
 Thinking ahead to your future and having a plan will benefit you a lot.

 I knew this before I became a dental hygienist, and I like to think I manage my money pretty well and don’t need a guaranteed pension.
 But everyone is different.

-You will want to do some research for where you live, to see what is available to you and what your options are.
+You will want to do some research about where you live to see what is available to you and what your options are.

-I hope this information has helped you gain more of an insight into the world of dental hygiene.
+I hope this information has helped you gain more insight into the world of dental hygiene.

 All the best,